madsobitsoe/Systemudvikling2021-cookbook/mysql/first_exercises/index.md

 ![]({{ site.url }}/mysql/first_exercises/images/new_schema.png)

 Fill in a name for our new database, then click the small "apply"-button.
-I call my database "Animals":
+I call my database "PetStore":

 ![]({{ site.url }}/mysql/first_exercises/images/new_schema_1.png)